 Conduct a self-assessment.
 Most of the Foundation courses offer a mock, practice exam or previous years' exams (often with model answers). ,These exams will give you an idea of the kind of questions that are asked and the breadth and depth that is expected.
 Make good use of the sample exams.
 Approach a mock exam like you'd approach the real exam by actually "taking" the exam, answering the questions (on the topics you've had to date in the course) to your best ability, without referring to the answer key.
 Then grade it against the answer key.
 This will give you a more accurate picture of how well you are doing than if you just look over the questions and answers.
 Once you’ve “graded” yourself, see what areas you are weakest in.
 Is there a particular case that you need to review?
 Are you consistently weak in histology, while you’re doing well in gross anatomy?
 Were there some types of questions that you had particular difficulty with?
 Consider what you need to study in order to get those questions right and also how you need to study.
 Do you need to change your study approach?

 Remember, faculty, staff and your fellow students in the College want you to succeed.
 You have been carefully selected from a very competitive pool of applicants.
 Ideally, everyone will pass, and progress to the DVM.
 There are many people who want to help you to achieve that goal.
 Please make use of all the resources that are available to you.
-If you have any concerns, you can discuss your study strategies with your tutor, the course leader or a faculty expert, or a member of the student services staff.
+If you have any concerns, you can discuss your study strategies with your tutor, the course leader or a faculty expert, or academic support specialist.
 In addition, regular individual help sessions can be arranged with a faculty expert, if needed.

 Study with others.
 Groups or study partners can be helpful because they force you to explain your understandings.
 Verbal explanations and visually representing your knowledge to your peers with diagrams ot charts reinforces your learning, and ensures that you are able to coherently and concisely answer key questions about the material.
 Asking each other questions helps you look at the material in ways you don’t when studying alone.
 Hearing other students’ explanations can also help you check your own understanding.
 Setting agendas for study group meetings can help you stay focused.